plkmo/NLP_Toolkit/README.md

 ## 3) Summarization
 Text summarization aims to distill a paragraph chunk into a few sentences that capture the essential information.
-This library contains the following models for text summarization: Convolutional Transformer, Seq2Seq (LAS architecture)
+This library contains the following models for text summarization:
+1. Convolutional Transformer
+2. Seq2Seq (LAS architecture)

 ### Format of dataset files
 One .csv file for each text/summary pair.
 Within the text/summary .csv file, text is followed by summary, with summary points annotated by @highlights (summary)